UK - Kenya - South Africa Trilateral Workshop

 Please enter ‘Trilateral workshop application’ in the email subject line.

-Applicants will be notified by email two months prior to the workshop.
+Applicants will be notified by email one months prior to the workshop.